 - Driving the wrong direction down a one-way road

 - Texting or talking on the phone while driving

 - Driving without insurance

 While certain violations such as speeding would be punishable by fines and possibly license points, certain traffic crimes are subject to additional and stricter sentencing guidelines.
 These grave traffic offenses include fleeing the scene of an accident, eluding police, vehicular manslaughter, and street racing.

-Can I Drive Without Insurance?
+Can I Drive Without Insurance in Wilton?

 Driving without insurance is a common traffic charge (C.G.S. §14-213b).
 All registered vehicle owners in Connecticut must have insurance.
 When you operate your vehicle without the mandatory minimum coverage required by state law, you can be punished by up to $1,000 in fines, 12 month’s confinement in prison, and license points on your record.
 Repeat offenses could incur higher penalties.

 How Is Vehicular Manslaughter Sentenced?

 One of the most severe traffic charges is vehicular manslaughter (C.G.S. §53a-56b).
 If the driver willfully harms someone with their vehicle and the person dies, they would face much harsher penalties than if they behaved carelessly and mistakenly injured and killed the person.
 Second-degree manslaughter with a motor vehicle is a Class C felony punishable by up to ten years in jail and a fine of up to $10,000.

 How Is Fleeing the Scene of an Accident Punished?